27 February 2018

 Virtual Staging is never a substitute for getting the property ready via traditional means, such as painting, repairs, maintenance and small renovations.
 Virtual Staging is about assisting buyers with viewing the property as if they have styled it themselves.
 At the same time, you want to remove too many of the personal elements of the home (photos, worn lounges, knick knacks), but give it a bit of character with a designer look.

-Providing images, at the open home and online, of the room before and after it has been staged is a great way of helping buyers visualise the house with their new furniture in it.
+Providing images, at the open home and online, of the room before and after it has been staged is a great way of helping buyers visualize the house with their new furniture in it.
 Viewers can often be overwhelmed with property viewings, so by making it easy to get a feel for what will fit in a room.

 Virtual Staging Vs Traditional Staging